 It’s no secret, there are several different accounting certifications.
 Identifying the core differences between them is essential when you’re trying to decide which is right for you though.
+Especially when it comes to the CMA vs CIA.

 Things can become confusing with so many abbreviations and similarities, so I’m going to break things down real simple.